rolling-scopes-school/js-fe-course-en/tasks/CV(markdown)/CV(cross-check).md

 * Semantic layout
 * Content should be placed in the horizontal centered block
 * The CV should work in the Google Chrome browser
-* There are in the footer: link to your name, github name, date, course logo with the link
+* There are in the footer: link to your github, date ( month/year), course logo with the link
 * In case you are worried about your private information - you may use fake data

 ### Scoring criteria